Chris Barrett (Gaelic footballer)

 Chris Barrett is a Gaelic footballer who plays for Clontarf and, formerly, for the Mayo county team.
 He previously played for the Belmullet club in Mayo before moving to Dublin.

-He started at left corner back in the 2013 All-Ireland final where Mayo lost by a point to Dublin.
+He started at left corner-back in the 2013 All-Ireland SFC final, which Mayo lost by one point to Dublin.

-He received his first all star at the 2017 All Star Awards, when he was named at right corner back.
+He received an All Star at the 2017 All Star Awards, when he was named at right corner-back.